 I do not overlook the qualification contained in the passages quoted above.
 It fixes the limit up to which compulsion is justifiable at the 'time when mankind have become capable of being improved by free and equal discussion.'
-This expression may imply that compulsion is always or never justifiable, according to the manner in which it is construed.
-I am not quite sure that I know what Mr. Mill means by 'equal' discussion, but was there ever a time or place at which no men could be improved on any for the sake of it we should be content to let the unwiser part have their own way in what concerns themselves only.'
+[14/224 L] This expression may imply that compulsion is always or never justifiable, according to the manner in which it is construed.
+I am not quite sure that I know what Mr. Mill means by 'equal' discussion, but was there ever a time or place at which no men could be improved on any point by free discussion?
+The wildest savages, the most immature youths, capable of any sort of education, are capable of being improved by free discussion upon a great variety of subjects.
+Compulsion, therefore, in their own interests would, at least in relation to these subjects, be unjustifiable as regards them.
+If boys in a school can be convinced of the importance of industry, you must never punish them for idleness.
+Such an interpretation of the rule would practically exclude compulsion altogether.